Progress report for SW22-942

 Measured as stubble height

-We expected that shortening the grazing duration of pastures on Three Creeks from 1.5 months to 2-3 weeks starting in 2022, would result in taller forage height throughout the grazing season.
+We expected that shortening the grazing duration within Three Creeks pastures from 1.5 months to 2-3 weeks would result in taller forage height throughout the grazing season.

-This change did not occur immediately after implementation of the new grazing system.
-In fact, In the first season post-implementation stubble height in treatments historically grazed for 1.5 months (Fig 1d, orange line) was similar to what it was in previous years (Fig 1a-c, orange line), and statistically different from other treatments (P<0.002).
-We do not think this is a legacy effect of historical grazing on plant productivity, but rather, we believe this is due to cattle spending a longer time in these pastures during the 2022 season than was allotted via the new grazing plan.
-Cattle remained in these pastures for close to a month in this first year of the new grazing system (rather than 2-weeks) due to several factors including: cows and ranchers getting used to the new grazing rotation, the need to stay longer in these pastures due to slow green-up because of a cold spring, and a broken water pump in a pasture into which these cattle were going to move next (thus delaying the cattle move).
+We found that stubble height is increasing in these pastures (Fig 1 a-f, green line), but that this did not occur until 2023 (Fig 1 e, two years post-implementation) (P<0.0001; hierarchical, repeated measures GLMM).
+We do not think this is a legacy effect of historical grazing on plant productivity, but rather, we believe this is due to cattle spending a longer time in pastures during the 2022 season than was allotted via the new grazing plan.
+Specifically, cattle remained in these pastures for close to a month in this first year of the new grazing system (rather than 2-weeks) due to several factors including: cows and ranchers getting used to the new grazing rotation, the need to stay longer in these pastures due to slow green-up because of a cold spring, and a broken water pump in a pasture into which these cattle were going to move next (thus delaying the cattle move).

 Measured as bare ground

-We expected that shortening the grazing duration from 1.5 months to 2-3 weeks starting in 2022, would result in less bare ground throughout the grazing season.
+We expected that shortening the grazing duration from 1.5 months to 2-3 weeks within Three Creeks pastures would result in less bare ground throughout the grazing season.

-However, like stubble height, bare ground also did not recover immediately after implementation of the new grazing system.
-In the first season post-implementation, bare ground in treatments historically grazed for 1.5 months (Fig 2d, orange line) was similar to what it was in previous years (Fig 2a-c, orange line), and statistically different from other treatments (P=0.002).
+We found that bare ground is decreasing in pastures (Fig 2 a-f, green line, P<0.0037; hierarchical, repeated measures GLMM).
+However, like stubble height, bare ground did not recover immediately after implementation of the new grazing system.
+In 2022, the first-year post-implementation, bare ground in treatments historically grazed for 1.5 months was similar to previous years (Fig 2 a-d, green line).
 Again, as with stubble height, we do not think this is a legacy effect of historical grazing on plant productivity, but rather, we believe this is due to cattle spending a longer time in these pastures during the 2022 season than was allotted via the new grazing plan.

 2.Sage-grouse habitat quality